nlmaca/Enecsys_Dashboard/README.md

+#hotfix january 6, 2017
+dont see any backup files in your dashboard?
+Menu: System > Backups

+then apply this fix on the ssh terminal, where WEBDIRECTORY should be changed to where you have installed your dashboard for example: if your dashboard url is: http://10.0.2.5/enecsys_solar then webdirectory = enecsys_solar

+sudo mkdir /var/www/html/WEBDIRECTORY/backups/files/

 #Update
 I completely rebuild version 2.3.
 This resulted in version 3.0.
 I'm pretty stoked about it.
 I hope you like it just as i like it:D